herbelinluke/tinyml-fog/README.md

 # TinyML Fog Computing Demo

+NOTE: this github repository was made largely with the help of cursor and Opus 4.5

 A distributed anomaly detection system with edge ML on Raspberry Pi Pico 2 and fog-level aggregation.

 ## Architecture